 What’s even more jaw-dropping is that we see most of these missed opportunities within the accounts of large advertising agencies that claim to specialize in the legal industry.
 And, while many of these oversights are relatively small when isolated as a single instance, the act of fixing them all can deliver huge improvements in performance.

-In order for your campaign to succeed at the highest level, your account manager needs to have integrity and initiative.
+In order for your campaign to succeed at the highest level, your account manager needs to have integrity and initiative when providing legal PPC management services.
 They should do the right thing, regardless if you’re going to find out or not, and they should take it upon themselves to actively put in effort to improve your campaigns, because it is the right thing to do.

 If you regularly speak with your account manager, do they give you the impression that you’re just a number to them?